-A payment channel is a broad term that encompasses any way you, as a merchant, might accept a payment; and anywhere your customer might make a purchase from your business.
+A payment channel is a broad term encompassing any way you, as a merchant, might accept a payment; and anywhere your customer might purchase from your business.

-At your bricks-and-mortar store, for example (one retail channel) you might accept payments via digital wallets such as Apple Pay or Google Pay, as well as with credit and debit cards.
-Yet we still have to be careful we don’t confuse these ways of paying – called payment methods – with payment channels.
-Instead, think of payment channels as more a collection of payment methods as they apply to a specific retail channel: such as online or in-store.
+At your bricks-and-mortar store, for example, you might accept payments via digital wallets such as Apple Pay or Google Pay, as well as with credit and debit cards.
+Think of payment channels as a collection of payment methods as they apply to a specific retail channel: such as online or in-store.

 What does “omnichannel” mean?